TopSoftSolutions/TopSoft.ExcelExport/README.md

 You can install it by running `Install-Package DocumentFormat.OpenXml` in the Nu-Get Package Manager.

 #### Restrictions
-`Topsoft.ExcelExport` now works only for simple data types in models.
+`Topsoft.ExcelExport` works only for simple data types in models.
-Styles can't be applied on the fly. ( in development )

 #### Let's Start